Achieve Excellence

 Track results

-Too often organizations set goals develop action plans and implement them, but fail to track the results effectively.
-They assume – and we all know that assuming anything can be disastrous – that once the train has started down the track everything will run smoothly.
+Too often organizations set goals, develop action plans and implement them, but fail to track the results effectively.
+Because they assume – and we all know that assuming anything can be disastrous – that once the train has started down the track everything will run smoothly.
 They forget that on any track there are all sorts of obstacles that can, and often do, get in the way.
-When I challenge people to look at the goals they set three months earlier, they have often forgotten at least one goal.
+So, when we challenge people to look at the goals they set three months earlier, they have often forgotten at least one goal.
 Too many goals can be a problem.
-You can request our Goal Success Plan here.

 Goals should be kept alive and relevant